awsdocs/amazon-ecs-developer-guide/doc_source/ecs-logs-collector.md

 **To download and run the Amazon ECS logs collector for Linux**

 1. Connect to your container instance\.
-For more information, see [Connect to your container instance using the classic console](instance-connect.md)\.

 1. Download the Amazon ECS logs collector script\.